 Managing gestational diabetes, by following a treatment plan outlined by a health care provider, is the best way to reduce or prevent problems associated with high blood sugar during pregnancy.
-If not controlled, it can lead to birth defects, high blood pressure, preterm labor due to an increased amount of amniotic fluid, and having a large infant, which increases the risk for cesarean delivery.2
+If not controlled, it can lead to high blood pressure from preeclampsia and having a large infant, which increases the risk for cesarean delivery.2

 Preeclampsia is a serious medical condition that can lead to premature delivery.
 Its cause is unknown, but some women are at an increased risk.
 Risk factors include4:

 - Existing conditions such as high blood pressure, diabetes, kidney disease, and systemic lupus erythematosus5

 - Being 35 years of age or older5

 Preterm labor is labor that begins before 37 weeks of gestation.
 Any infant born before 37 weeks is at an increased risk for health problems, in most cases because organs such as the lungs and brain finish their development in the final weeks before a full-term delivery (39 to 41 weeks).

 Certain conditions increase the risk for preterm labor, including infections, having a shortened cervix (for unknown reasons, in some women the cervix is shorter than normal), or previous preterm births.
 Sometimes preterm labor can be slowed or stopped by medication.6